peruvianidol/11ty-recipes/_src/recipes/014-add-sass-workflow.md

 </head>
 ```

-6. If you haven't done the recipe [Add files using passthrough file copy](/recipes/add-files-using-passthrough-file-copy/), you'll need to do that in order for the compiled CSS files to be added to the **_site** folder when Eleventy runs or is watching for changes.
+5. If you haven't done the recipe [Add files using passthrough file copy](/recipes/add-files-using-passthrough-file-copy/), you'll need to do that in order for the compiled CSS files to be added to the **_site** folder when Eleventy runs or is watching for changes.

+6. Start/restart the Eleventy server to make sure the changes to **package.json** take effect.

 ### Resources